psi-consortium/psi/doc/PSI/PSI-ICD/schema/PartyCreditProfile.md

 # PartyCreditProfile

-An individual might be evaluated for its worthiness and this evaluation might be based on a credit rating given by a credit agency.

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |
 | id | string | N/A | No |